sachatrauwaen/AIChat/README.md

 # DNN AI Assistant

-This extension adds an AI-powered chat to the DNN PersonaBar, using a Vue.js frontend and the Anthropic SDK for C#.
+This extension adds an AI-powered chat to the DNN PersonaBar, using Anthropic api.

-You need to set up an Anthropic account and [obtain an API key](https://console.anthropic.com) to use this extension.
+You need an Anthropic account and [obtain an API key](https://console.anthropic.com) to use this extension.

 **Beta version.
 Make a backup before use.**